mastodon/documentation/Using-the-API/Tips-for-app-developers.md

 - `<p>`
 - `<br>`

-Please mind that it's HTML, not XML.
-If you're parsing it you may need to use it as a "fragment" rather than "document".
+Please mind that it’s HTML, not XML.
+If you’re parsing it you may need to use it as a “fragment” rather than “document”.

 #### Mentions and hashtags